IFAKA/opd/README.md

 people studying around helps me to focus more.
 Cannot get distracted it sounds good, the only way
 to deal with procrastination is not to have option.

+And now i have more time to spend in some hobbie.
+I will try some this month.